| BB1006

 finishes with a little hint of regret that maybe he'll

 maybe never get to do them all.
+Does

 it Work?
+Are

 these really reasons to be cheerful?
 Well one man attempted